skhilton/hello-world/test-child.md

 ---
-title: Child of Test
+title: Pull Request
-parent: Test
+parent: Github
 has_children: true
 nav_order: 1
 ---

-# Child of test
+# Creating a pull request

-I am a child page.
+Here is how you make a pull request from the command line